Buller River: Geology

 Lake Rotoiti was created by a glacier and glacial moraines occupy a large area between the Buller and Gowan rivers.
 From the lake the Buller flows west through a gorge cut in granitic rocks of the Median Batholith.
 It then turns southwest to follow the axis of the Longford Syncline to Murchison.
 Tributary valleys around Murchison commonly follow north-south trending faults and fold axes.

-The Buller's deep gorges have been cut through the mountains as they've been raised by Quaternary faulting and folding.
+The Buller's deep gorges have been cut through the mountains as they have been raised by Quaternary faulting and folding.
 Some 350,000 years ago the river had wide floodplains, which remain as flat terraces above the narrow gorge, as at Manuka Flat, now roughly 300 m above the river.
 The Murchison Basin was filled between the Late Eocene and Early Miocene by sediments in increasingly shallow waters, indicating that the uplift of the area to the north began in the Early Miocene.
 It was particularly rapid during the late Miocene-Pliocene.

 In the 1929 Murchison earthquake a 1.6 km landslide fell 550 m to dam the Buller at Fern Flat, about midway between Murchison and O'Sullivan's Bridge.
 After two days the dam was washed away.
 The road between Murchison and Inangahua had 34 landslips, some up to 600 m wide.
 The road at White Creek, in the Upper Gorge, was split by a 4.5 m scarp.
 There were also slips in the 1968 Inangahua earthquake, one of which created a 30 m high dam in the river, just above Inangahua.

 Above the Lower Gorge, podzol soils lie on sandstones of the Brunner Coal Measures.
 They are very infertile, acidic and tend to be very poorly drained.
 At high altitudes, the soils become skeletal and, in many places, unweathered rocks lie on the surface.
 Brunner Coal Measures are Eocene and were deposited in an estuary.
 There were coal mines near the Lower Gorge at Rahui (opened 1942) and Cascade (originally opened to improve mine drainage in 1897).

 Gold is in quartz veins near Lyell, deposited by hydrothermal fluids, created by metamorphosis, about 420 million years ago.

 Uranium was found in the Lower Gorge in 1955 and searches were made for viable deposits until the 1970s, but all were less than 0.1% U3O8.
 In 1972 the mountains on either side of the Gorge were officially named Mounts Cassin and Jacobsen, after the men who discovered the uranium.